elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 The on-board sound card is used as the primary sound device.

-Creata a module file _snd.conf_ in _/etc/modprobe.d/_ with the following content:
+Create a module file _snd.conf_ in _/etc/modprobe.d/_ with the following content:

 ```
 # Get your device names with: